Impartial Selection with Additive Guarantees via Iterated Deletion: Introduction

-The axiomatic study of \citeauthor{holzman2013impartial} has been refined and extended in a number of ways, for example with a focus on symmetric mechanisms~\citep{mackenzie2015symmetry} and to the selection of more than one vertex~\citep{TaOh14a}. \citet{MacK20a} provided a detailed axiomatic analysis of mechanisms used in the papal conclave.
-Various selection mechanisms have also been proposed that are tailored to applications like peer review and exploit the particular preference and information structures of those applications~\citep{kurokawa2015impartial,xu2018strategyproof,aziz2019strategyproof,mattei2020peernomination}.
+The axiomatic study of \citeauthor{holzman2013impartial} has been refined and extended in a number of ways, for example with a focus on symmetric mechanisms~\citep{mackenzie2015symmetry} and to the selection of more than one vertex~\citep{TaOh14a}. \citet{MacK20a} provided a detailed axiomatic analysis of mechanisms used in the papal conclave and showed that impartial mechanisms satisfying natural symmetry and anonymity axioms are exactly those that select a vertex whose indegree exceeds a supermajority threshold.
+Various selection mechanisms have also been proposed that are tailored to applications like peer review and exploit the particular preference and information structures of those applications~\citep{kurokawa2015impartial,xu2019strategyproof,aziz2019strategyproof,mattei2021peernomination}.
 Impartial mechanisms have finally been considered for other objectives, specifically for the maximization of progeny~\citep{babichenko2020incentive,zhang2021incentive} and for rank aggregation~\citep{kahng2018ranking}.
+For an overview of mechanisms for peer selection and evaluation, the reader is referred to the survey of \citet{olckers2022manipulation}.

 The proof of our impossibility result uses a class of graphs constructed from ordered partitions of the set of vertices.
 The class has been studied previously~\citep[\eg][]{insko2017ordered,diagana2017some}, and some of its known properties including its lattice structure and the number of graphs isomorphic to each graph within the class are relevant to us.